CattoFace/RecursiveFileScrape/README.md

 |-nr --no-recursion|"Only download files from the given pages and do not follow links recursively"||

 ## To Do
-- Utilize multiproccessing to parallel requests and speed up the process.
+- Utilize async to parallel requests and speed up the process.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.